-Contents: submitting reports - research first - candidate software - CWEB(bin) - more \input - references.
+Contents: submitting reports - research first - candidate software - references.

-But, before sending: first, please do a general web search on your report before you send it in, choosing the relevant search terms, etc., to the best of your ability.
+Before sending: please do a general web search on your report before you send it in, choosing the relevant search terms, etc., to the best of your ability.
 Often bugs have already been found and fixed, or deemed not a bug.

 Second, if the web doesn't have anything, please check Don's errata files (also distributed in TeX Live at texmf-dist/source/generic/knuth/errata).
 Try searching (e.g., grep) for keywords; it may not be easy to make your way through the errata files, but do the best you can.
 Hundreds of detailed bugs have already been reported.

-Also, it is helpful to include printed page number references if possible, since that is how Don wants to receive them.
-In addition, it is helpful to include line number references in the source files (*.web or *book.tex).
+Also, it is helpful to include printed page number references when possible, since that is how Don wants to receive them.
+It is also helpful to include line number references in the source files (*.web or *book.tex).
+The ideal would be to include both.

 In all cases, what's of interest is true bugs in the code, typos or other outright errors in the text, etc. Requests for enhancements, new features, better explanations, etc., are not going to be reviewed by Don.
 However, if a report is in the gray area between bug and feature, please go ahead and send it, and we will review it.

-The other WEB programs released as part of the Stanford TeX project, save one, are also fair game.
-So, the full list:
+Most of the other WEB programs released as part of the Stanford TeX project are also fair game, namely these:

 dvitype gftodvi gftopk gftype mf mft pltotf pooltype tangle tex tftopl vftovp vptovf weave